8rightside/retroflag-picase/README.md

 # retroflag-gpi case (gpi case only)

-Fork of the retroflag script to enable it to work with a linux distro without Emulation Station installed.
+Fork of the retroflag script to enable it to work with raspbian without Emulation Station installed.

 ## retroflag-picase (nespi+, superpi, megapi case)